A Formal Comparison Between Chain of Thought and Latent Thought: Deferred Proofs for Section

-To analyze the distinction between CoT and latent thought in the context of next-token prediction, we formalize CoT as a process that, given the prefix \( y_{<i} = (y_1, y_2, \ldots, y_{i-1}) \), generates the next token \( y_i \) via a stochastic reasoning step, as follows. \begin{definition}[CoT with stochastic decoding] Let \( \gV \) be a vocabulary.
-Given an input \( x \in \gV^* \), CoT stochastically generates a sequence of output blocks of the form
+We model a language model as a probabilistic process that, given an input and a generated prefix, produces either an internal reasoning state or an output token.
+This process induces a probability distribution over final outputs.
+We first formalize CoT under this setting.
+We focus on the saturated hardmax attention as in~\cite{merrill2022saturated, nowak2024}. \begin{definition}[Language model with CoT] Let \( \gV \) be a vocabulary.
+Given an input \( x \in \gV^* \), a language model with CoT stochastically generates a sequence of output blocks of the form